blank0826/AI-CheckersGame/README.md

 **Sometimes the game may lead to a draw, then**<br />
     &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 9.
 The 50-move rule: The game shall be declared drawn if, at any stage of the game satisfy one of the followings:<br />
-       &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;a.
+      &nbsp;&nbsp &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; a.
 Neither player has advanced an uncrowned man towards the king-row during the previous 50 moves.<br />
-      &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; b.
+      &nbsp;&nbsp&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; b.
 No pieces have been removed from the board during the previous 50 moves.<br />

 ## AlreadyOccupied.Java